Quick Facts: Earning an Ed.D. in Maryland

 Frostburg State University’s 100% Online Ed.D. in Educational Leadership with practicums is the most flexible public option.
 Specializations are available in PK 12 Leadership, Higher Education Leadership, Adult & Professional Learning Facilitation, and Leadership in Health Professions Education.
 Anyone interested in the PK 12 specialization should already hold—or be eligible to hold—certification as an Administrator.
 The Ed.D. does not meet MSDE standards for Administrator I endorsement, but you can ask about the possibility of adding FSU’s Post Master’s Certificate in Educational Leadership.
 FSU is a CPED member.

 Working at the community college level?
-Morgan State University’s specialist Online Ed.D. in Community College Leadership is aimed at applicants who aspire to senior level leadership roles and professorships within a community college setting.
+Morgan State University’s Online Ed.D. in Community College Leadership is aimed at applicants who aspire to senior level leadership roles and professorships within a community college setting.
 It’s a cohort-based program that’s been running for many years.
 It’s available in a convenient 7-semester, 3-year plan of study.
 The curriculum includes team-based work, a dissertation, and an internship or practicum at a community college.
 And it’s affordable.

 Literacy specialists in Maryland who need a flexible schedule may wish to consider Salisbury University’s cohort-based Online Ed.D. in Literacy Studies.
 Salisbury is a member of the CPED initiative, so the Ed.D. dissertation will be focused on a meaningful problem of practice.
 A doctoral internship is also available as an elective.
 Applicants should have a master’s degree in literacy, education, or a closely related field with a minimum GPA of 3.5; preference is given to candidates with at least 3 years of relevant work experience.